WHAT WE DO

 P.A.’L.A.N.T.E.
-(People Against Landlord Abuse and Tenant Exploitation) organizes and empowers residents of New York City to hold negligent landlords and property managers accountable for unsafe living conditions through community advocacy, outreach, organizing effective tenant associations, providing long-term technical assistance, and connecting individuals and tenant groups to free or reduced-rate legal services and housing benefits.
+(People Against Landlord Abuse and Tenant Exploitation) organizes and empowers residents of New York City to hold negligent landlords and property managers accountable for unsafe living conditions through community advocacy, outreach, organizing effective tenant associations, and providing long-term technical assistance, connecting individuals and tenant groups to free or reduced-rate legal services and housing benefits.

 P.A.’L.A.N.T.E.’s goal is to end tenant exploitation in order to enable low-income community residents to remain in their homes and to ensure that those homes are safe and affordable.

 To reduce poverty and advocate for safe housing by organizing, educating, and empowering residents.
 We are committed to supporting communities and to preserving our quality of life, our health, and our personal safety by assisting tenants when their rights have been violated and by holding unresponsive property owners accountable.

 A commitment to promoting and protecting under-represented low income-residents and seniors

 Effective collaboration between funders and community residents

 The right to advocacy, group assembly, and freedom of speech

 Productive cooperation between tenants, property owners, and the many different City, State, and Federal agencies

 Effective programs and activities that meet meaningful needs